 No, David! by David Shannon

-Each page of No, David! (the first in the Oh David! series) finds the title’s naughty kindergartner in a world of trouble.
-David picks his nose, runs down the block naked, jumps on the bed and generally causes mayhem.
+Each page of Oh David! (the first in the Oh David! series) finds the title’s naughty kindergartner in a world of trouble.
+David picks his nose, runs down the block naked, jumps on the bed, and generally causes mayhem.
 His mother scolds him over and over.
 But despite her frustration, she tells him at the end that of course she still loves him.
 For kids with behavior issues, this book can offer welcome reassurance.

 It’s a great book for kids who have hyperactivity, impulsivity, or self-control challenges, or trouble following social rules.

 My Many Colored Days, by Dr. Seuss

 My Many Colored Days is a vibrant book that introduces the idea of assigning colors to different feelings.
 “On Purple Days I’m sad.
 I groan.
 I drag my tail.
 I walk alone,” Seuss writes, and pairs his rhyme with an illustration of a purple dinosaur.
 And on yellow days?
 “I am a busy, buzzy bee.”
 Kids may be able to use this short, sweet book to help them express their own emotions.